Long Beach Island still abuzz after Taylor Swift, multiple celebrities hit Jersey Shore

 The world-famous singer, along with actors Channing Tatum and Zoe Kravitz, were in town for the wedding of music producer Jack Antonoff and actress Margaret Qualley.

-Ruth Hawthrone got a brief glimpse of Swift from a distance as she was walking into the Black Whale Bar & Fish House.
+Ruth Hawthorne got a brief glimpse of Swift from a distance as she was walking into the Black Whale Bar & Fish House.

 She estimated thousands of teens gathered outside the restaurant to try to spot Swift.